 Underwriting risk is the risk that claims resulting from the underwritten business are higher than expected.
 It is currently the biggest risk for elipsLife.
-The main exposure is to disability and mortality risk which elipsLife is exposed to due to insurance covers that it provides to the policyholders. elipsLife mitigates some of the underwriting risk via reinsurance agreements.
+The main exposure is to disability and mortality risk which elipsLife is exposed to due to insurance covers that it provides to the policyholders.
+The exposure to Health underwriting risk comes from the Accident and Health insurance business written in Switzerland. elipsLife mitigates some of the underwriting risk via reinsurance agreements.